MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 ### Quantity Required

 Example: `Handwheel Body x2.stl`
-If any file ends with `_x#`, that is telling you the quantity of that part required to build the machine.
+If any file ends with `x#`, that is telling you the quantity of that part required to build the machine.

 ### Part Versions

 Example: `Skirt Front A xxxxxx.stl`

-Note the descriptor at the end of the file name - while there are many types of skirt front "A" files, they all vary in their design and some are even mirrors of others so as to mount devices on either side.
+Note the descriptor at the end of the file name - while there are many types of Skirt Front "A" files, they all vary in their design and some are even mirrors of others so as to mount devices on either side.

 !!! tip
-    Some printed parts have multiple versions in order to cater for different machine setups - be aware that not all versions need to be printed to put your machine.
+    Some printed parts have multiple versions in order to cater for different machine setups - be aware that not all versions need to be printed to build your machine.

     ![skirt variants picture](../img/skirt_variant.png){: .shadow}